ppppqp/ppppqp.github.io/_posts/Creative/2021-09-22-short-story2.markdown

 I stared out of the window.
 The rain blurred the pedestrians' face and everythings were illusory.
 This place was so dismay that I couldn't think of a reason of living.
 I recalled the lady that was executed today.
 She was a mother.
 All these years she was avoiding the happiness of being a mother, but she was able to feel delight just a week after her son's death.
 I remembered her tears.
 Are they tears of delight or sorrow?

-"Lily, What do you think people are living for if they can't feel happy?"
+"What do you think people are living for if they can't feel happy?"
+Lily asked.

 "You don't feel happy either, so what are you living for?"
 I asked back.

 "I don't know others, but I live for honors" She said.
 "In this era you can't be blamed for suicide, but you are honored to live."